Counselling services for students and employees

 patrizia.giampieri-deutsch@kl.ac.at

-Women's Representative at the KL
+Women and Equality Officer at the KL

-KL Women's Representative: Afitap Derya Köprülü-Rössl PhD
+KL Women and Equality Officer: Afitap Derya Köprülü-Rössl PhD

 Contact: afitap.koepruelue@kl.ac.at